turbonomic/prometurbo/deploy/README.md

 ## Install Prometurbo Operator through OperatorHub in OpenShift

-* Create a project (namespace) for your `prometurbo` deployment.
+* Create a project (namespace) for your Prometurbo deployment.
 For example, the following YAML file creates a `turbo` namespace:

   ```yaml
   apiVersion: v1